Margins matter. The more Nutrisystem

 With recent TTM operating margins below historical averages, Nutrisystem has some work to do.

-Is Nutrisystem the right retailer for your portfolio?
-Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks," including one above-average retailing powerhouse.
+Can your portfolio provide you with enough income to last through retirement?
+You'll need more than Nutrisystem.
+Learn how to maximize your investment income and "Secure Your Future With 9 Rock-Solid Dividend Stocks."
 Click here for instant access to this free report.

 - Add Nutrisystem to My Watchlist.